FeeSimple/bios-boot-scripts/README.md

 # Bios Boot Script for Testnet

-According to the bios boot tutorial (https://github.com/EOSIO/eos/tree/master/tutorials/bios-boot-tutorial), some extra scripts are created for easy usage.
+According to the bios boot tutorial (https://github.com/EOSIO/eos/tree/master/tutorials/bios-boot-tutorial), extra scripts have been created for easy usage.

 ```
 Currently, only this revision of EOS software (master branch) works: a97a49a0dd4f5051dc7de1de4bc654fedf49cadf